GuineaPing/fitofan/README.md

 ### - [x] Task 1: Develop page according to designs & prepare questions about logic

-provided design not exactly fit iPad formfactor it seems more for browser, thats because in app for keeping cells proprtion central column height seems shorer;
+Provided design not exactly fit iPad form factor, it seems more for browser, in app central column height shorer for keeping cells proprtion.

-* the main functionality of this view is browsing of wrestling matches results?
+* The function of this view is only browsing of wrestling matches results?
-* active controls on the view are Previous, Next buttons, Penalty & Menu buttons on competitors cells, 'This match is Active', 'Save results', 'Show results on screen' on central pane and 'Show on TV' in the bottom of left pane.
+* Active controls on the view are Previous, Next buttons, Penalty & Menu buttons on competitors cells, 'This match is Active', 'Save results', 'Show results on screen' on central pane and 'Show on TV' in the bottom of left pane.
 Did I missed some?
 * Previous, Next buttons are for browsing matches in chronological order?
-* 'This match is Active' is switches match status active/complete?
+* Ss 'This match is Active' switches match status active/complete?
 * What additional action it fires?
-* Maybe 'Save results' shold be better make it enabled if the match were completed?
+* Maybe 'Save results' button should better make enabled olnly when the match completed?
 * What is the diifference between buttons 'Show result on screen' and 'Show on TV'?
-* What is shows previous and next list?
-It looks like history.
+* What the items is shows previous and next lists?
+It looks like matches history.
-* The lists headers 'Previous' & 'Next', doesn't them copy buttons titles above and rather wasting screen space?
+* Consider the lists headers 'Previous' & 'Next', doesn't them copy buttons titles above and wasting screen space?

 ### [x] Task 2: Estimate and Plan for a New Pages (Event tab on homepage & Sport Score)
 #### [x] Review Additional Design: